 Termination of agency implies the end of the relationship between the principal and agent.
 There are several modes of termination of agency.
 The NCA, 2056 has made some provisions in this regard under Sections 61, 62 & 64.
 These provisions have not described all the modes of termination of agency.
-An agency may be terminated in any of the following ways:

 (A) Termination of Agency by acts of the parties